Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/ch1_cftutil/ch1_system_services_functions.md

 #### Syntax

-The _DtAdd function calculates a new date-time string by adding a date-time number one second.
+The _DtAdd function calculates a new date- time string by adding a date- time number one second.

 ```
 _DtAdd FROMDT = date_time_src,